 Crossroads School has no religious affiliation and accepts students of all faiths.

 Crossroads School is located just outside the 610 Loop West between Westheimer and Richmond.
 The surrounding area includes both residential and commercial buildings.
 The original 1977 building is still in use, with two additional buildings having been built in the 1990s and 2010s, respectively.
-The entire campus is undergoing major renovations between 2014 and 2016, with a high school building scheduled to open in 2016.
+The entire campus underwent major renovations between 2014 and 2016.
 In addition to the academic buildings, the campus includes open land which serves as an athletic field.

 To apply for admission to Crossroads School, students must fill out a paper application, which can be obtained from the school’s office.
 In addition to the application form, prospective students are asked to tour the school with their parents and to participate in a shadow visit day.
 A parent consultation is also required.
 No special testing or teacher recommendations are needed.
 The ideal candidate for admission will be a student with learning disabilities who will thrive in Crossroads’ specialized educational environment.